digitalinteraction/livingdata-docs/chapter1/device-management.md

 Return all devices to the 'awaiting sync' box.

+**Devices that were previously in the 'awaiting collection' box for this group should be included into the box waiting to sync.**

+> At some point \(1 day\) after the group has been collected, use the Admin interface to list devices that are still with participants and send reminder emails.

 ## Uploading Data

 Devices in the 'awaiting sync' box should be placed onto ANY dock.
 When placed on the dock it will upload and wipe the device.